Charles Morton (librarian): Career

 He was elected a Fellow of the Royal Society on 16 January 1752 and was secretary of the Royal Society from 1760 to 1774.
 He was also a member of the Academy of St Petersburg.

 In 1754 also became physician to the Foundling Hospital.
 In June 1754, Lady Vere, wife of Vere Beauclerk, wrote a letter of recommendation for Morton to temporarily replace Dr. Conyers, who had recently resigned.
 The recommendation was followed through in July 1754 when he was appointed to attend for the time being.

 By 1756, he was appointed under librarian of the British Museum.
 At the British Museum, Morton was initially a medical under-librarian in charge of manuscripts in the Cotton, Harley, Sloane, and Royal collections.
 On the death of Matthew Maty in 1776, Morton was appointed principal librarian and held the office till his death.
 Morton was a member of the American Philosophical Society, elected in 1771.

-Morton died on 10 February 1799.
+Morton died on 10 February 1799 and was buried in Holly Road Garden of Rest, Twickenham.